PistonDevelopers/blog.piston.rs/_posts/2016-09-13-this-year-in-conrod.md

 From FreeType to RustType
 -------------------------

-For many folks, Conrod was a non-starter due to it's dependency on FreeType - a font rendering library implemented in C. It particularly caused [a lot of issues](https://github.com/PistonDevelopers/conrod/issues/546) for Windows users. *Cue regular thanks to windowsbunny for the help!*
+For many folks, Conrod was a non-starter due to its dependency on FreeType - a font rendering library implemented in C. It particularly caused [a lot of issues](https://github.com/PistonDevelopers/conrod/issues/546) for Windows users. *Cue regular thanks to windowsbunny for the help!*